-This guide is for the authors who intend to submit a manuscript for publication in the IEEE Sensors Journal, either under the sensors letters or the sensors papers category.
+This guide is for authors who intend to submit a manuscript for publication in the IEEE Sensors Journal.

 Authors are encouraged to submit complete manuscripts.
-The IEEE Sensors Journal does not republish letters or papers that have appeared in conference proceedings.
-In fact, it is IEEE publications policy not to republish papers of any kind.
-However, the IEEE Sensors Journal does publish timely letters in addition to expanded, more complete, archival-quality versions of ideas and concepts that have been presented at conferences and published in conference proceedings (see our special instructions for expanding conference papers on our website).
+The IEEE Sensors Journal does not republish papers that have appeared in conference proceedings unless the submission based on a conference paper contains substantial new material.
+However, the IEEE Sensors Journal does publish expanded, more complete, archival-quality versions of ideas and concepts that have been presented at conferences and published in conference proceedings (see our special instructions for expanding conference papers on our website).

 Your submitted manuscript will be sent to reviewers who will evaluate your work.
 You have an opportunity to suggest potential reviewers as part of the submission process.
 We encourage you to take advantage of this opportunity.
 Suggesting reviewers might expedite the review of your manuscript.
 Please suggest only those who work at institutions other than your own and with whom you have no collaborative or other technical or family ties.

 The IEEE Sensors Council cannot tolerate unfortunate situations when authors submit the same, or nearly identical, manuscript to more than one journal.
 In such cases:

 a) the manuscript in question will be immediately rejected